-The Shark Trust is grateful to a number of companies who have pledged to donate a portion of their sales revenue to the Shark Trust.
-These companies can be viewed on our Commercial Sponsors page.
-We welcome commercial supporters but must stress that we are unable to endorse any of the companies who support our cause, or allow the use of the Shark Trust logo in any external promotion.
-We are able to provide companies with a reciprocal link on our website and an ‘In Aid of the Shark Trust’ logo, which can be used freely.
-However, we must stress that companies cannot use the Shark Trust logo or any images from the Shark Trust website due to copyright and legal issues.
+We're grateful to a number of companies who have pledged to donate a portion of their sales revenue to us.
+We welcome commercial supporters but must stress that we're unable to endorse any of the companies who support our cause.
+We are able to provide companies with a link on our website and an ‘In Aid' Shark Trust logo, which can be used freely.
+Find out more by visiting our Commercial Supporters page.

 ➤ Can I display a Shark Trust Charity Box in my shop?

-Yes you can.
-All you have to do is contact us to ask for one.
-We will then send you a box and seals with a permission form to collect.
-However, boxes cannot be sent to an individual to collect on the street, as this requires a licence from the operating council for the charity to undertake this collection.
-If the land is privately owned then permission will need to be sought from the landowner first and this would need to be sent to us in writing.
+Certainly - please contact us and we'll send you a box and seals with a permission form to collect.
+Please note that boxes can't be sent to individuals to collect on the street, as this requires a licence from the operating council for the charity.
+If the land is privately owned then we'd need to receive written permission from the landowner before issuing a box.

 You have added an item to your shopping basket.